Cindy and Barrett with RV in Montrose

 via GIPHY

-We also try to get as much of our mail digitally as possible these days, so we don’t miss many important deadlines.
+We also try to receive as much of our mail digitally as possible these days so we don’t miss important deadlines.

-As for packages, we either attempt to deliver those to the appropriate campground/RV park on the right day.
-Or, if the place we are staying doesn’t allow mail, then to the closest Post Office as a General Delivery package.
+As for packages, we either attempt to deliver them to the appropriate campground/RV park on the right day or, if the place we are staying doesn’t allow mail, to the closest Post Office as a General Delivery package.

-A few extra things that are different about mail now… We now have a “mail budget” because we have to pay Escapees to forward our mail.
-On top of that, it takes us longer to receive things.
-Additionally, it’s not rare for us to have to re-direct packages that don’t arrive at our destination while we’re there.
+A few extra things that were different about mail in the RV: We had a “mail budget” because we had to pay Escapees to forward our mail.
+On top of that, it took us longer to receive things, so it was not rare for us to re-direct packages that didn’t arrive at our destination while we were there.

 Buying an RV to Live in Full-Time